Robinson: The Journey: Plot

 The story begins when the main character, Robin, becomes stranded in a planet called Tyson III when his ship, the Esmeralda, makes a crash landing.
-Robin then travels around the planet with a flying orb, named HIGS, and a baby Tyrannosaurus Rex, James Laika.
+Robin then travels around the planet with a flying AI orb, named HIGS, and a baby Tyrannosaurus Rex, James Laika.

 In the home campsite they fix a generator to get the power they need to free Laika.
 Then they travel to a farm, where they have to fix another generator.
 After that, they travel to the Tar Pit and Jungle (in any order) looking for any remaining HIGS units, to find out more about why the Esmeralda crashed.
 The HIGS units have black boxes which contain audio clips and images that help explain what happened to the Esmeralda.
 Then Robin and HIGS go looking for Laika and end up in the sinkhole, which leads to a graveyard, and eventually the crashed Esmeralda.
 Then Robin must turn on the power in the Planetarium in the Esmeralda in order to see the last of the corrupted HIGS data.

 The game ends with Robin, HIGS, and Laika fighting an adult t-rex, then watching the remaining HIGS data.

+Gameplay

+The player can use its multi-tool to scan creatures, which allows HIGS to store information about them that the player can then retrieve at any time, and to grab and hurl objects similar to the Gravity Gun from Half-Life 2.
+It also has a laser pointer, which the player can use to bring Laika to him by shining it at where he wants her to go and then calling her.